stepintoswift/stepintoswift.github.io/_posts/2019-05-18-rxswift-introduction.md

 layout: post
 permalink: introduction-to-rx
 published: true
-tags: [RxSwift, RX, ReactiveX, Sequences, Operators]
+tags: [RX, ReactiveX, RxSwift, Sequences, Operators]
-title: "Introduction to RX"
+title: "Introduction to Rx"
 ---

-## Introduction to RX
+## Introduction to Rx

 - ReactiveX is a library for composing asynchronous and event based programs by using observable sequences.
 - It extends the observer pattern.